How to watch SpaceX's Starship integrated flight test

-Tomorrow, SpaceX is set to conduct its first fully integrated launch of the company’s Starship rocket.
+Thursday, (yes 4/20) SpaceX is set to conduct its second attempt at its first fully integrated launch of the company’s Starship rocket.
 A vehicle we’ve seen being developed out in the open for over four years now.
 Here is how to catch SpaceX’s historic moment.

 How to watch Starship’s launch

 SpaceX will provide a proper livestream just like they do for its Falcon 9 launches.
 The livestream will begin 45 minutes before liftoff.
-The company’s window for such will open at 7 a.m.
-CT and last for 150 minutes.
-That’s 9:30 a.m.
-CT for those not wanting to do the math yourself.
+The company’s window for such will open at 8:28 a.m.
+CT and last until 9:30 a.m.
+CT.
+Leaving SpaceX with just about an hour to get Starship launched.

-We expect this to be a pretty big affaire for SpaceX, with legendary SpaceXer (and industry worker) John Inspruker starting work on livestream rehearsals the other week.
-Inspruker oversaw the development of the Falcon 9 and currently holds the position of Principle Integration Engineer at SpaceX.
-Before stepping aside a few years ago, he was a long-time host of the company’s livestreams.
-However, he has reprised his role as host of Starship webcasts.
-Making them extra special for long-time SpaceX fans.
+As we saw from Monday’s scrub, the live stream will be similar to the ones SpaceX does for the Falcon 9 with two hosts to talk us through the launch countdown.
+Joining those two will be John Inspruker, a long-time SpaceX employee who oversaw the development of the Falcon 9, to talk us through Starship’s count.
+Currently, Inspruker holds the position of Principle Integration Engineer.

 Watching Starship’s launch in person

-Well, if you are already down there or currently on your way down to Starbase to watch history, first off, I am feeling a bit a FOMO over not attending myself but enjoying not stressing over the adventure.
-So a warning, it is going to be packed.
+Well, if you are already down there or currently on your way down to Starbase to watch history, first off, I am feeling a bit a FOMO over not attending myself but enjoying not stressing over this delay.
+So a warning (again), it is going to be packed.
 I made the trek for Starship’s SN8 test flight, the first Starship low-altitude flight, and even for that, it was crazy on launch day.
 Between locals and out-of-town visitors like myself all wanting to see it happen.
 So keep that in mind no matter where you go, get there early and expect delays.

 Really the only place you will be able to get great views of the launch will be north of Starbase on South Padre Island and Port Isabel.
 At the southernmost point of South Padre is Isla Blanca Park, the best and the only place for clear views of Starship’s launch pad.
 It will fill up quickly, so be prepared to wake up very early tomorrow morning to get in.